High-frequency sound waves for accurate diagnosis

 OB and gynecologic ultrasound

 This type of ultrasound evaluates the female reproductive system and the developing fetus during pregnancy.
 One specific exam that falls under this category is the hysterosonogram, also known as saline infusion sonography.

-Sonohysterosonography, also known as saline infusion sonography, is an ultrasound exam that uses sterile saline to rule out causes for unexplained vaginal bleeding resulting from polyps, fibroids, endometrial atrophy, endometrial adhesions/ scaring, cancerous masses or congenital defects.
-Sonohysterosonography is also used to investigate causes for infertility or multiple miscarriages.
+This exam uses sterile saline to rule out causes for unexplained vaginal bleeding resulting from polyps, fibroids, endometrial atrophy, endometrial adhesions/scarring, masses, or congenital defects.
+Hysterosonography is also used to investigate the causes of infertility or multiple miscarriages.

 Obstetrical and gynecologic ultrasounds are also used to evaluate the uterus and ovaries, monitor fetal growth and anatomy, and diagnose potential concerns during pregnancy.